LeonAksman/lpr/README.md

 to try long follow-ups or short follow-ups between subjects' samples.

-You can also run each of these function by passing 'debug' as the single parameter.
+You can also run each of these functions by passing 'debug' as the single parameter.
 For example:

 >> demo_ltcpca('debug')